carmenbianca/report-liferay/plan.md

 comment header.
 In Liferay Portal, the Java files have a standardised header as shown in listing \ref{lst:java-header}.

+When Liferay DXP---which is licensed under a proprietary EULA---is released, these headers are replaced.

 ```{#lst:java-header caption="Comment header that contains Liferay's licensing blurb."}
 /**
  * Copyright (c) 2000-present Liferay, Inc. All rights reserved.